 Rendering plants and factories processing wool and hides must adhere to workplace health and safety regulations.

 If anthrax is confirmed or suspected, movements of animals and animal products from the property will be restricted.
-All cattle retained on the infected property, and possibly those on neighbouring properties, will be vaccinated to prevent further cases occurring.
+All cattle and sheep retained on the infected property, and possibly those on neighbouring properties, must be vaccinated to prevent further cases occurring.

 Livestock should be excluded from areas that have previously been contaminated by anthrax.